Claycorp/EntWorld/ISSUE_TEMPLATE.md

 ## Issues with crashes or other game related problems MUST HAVE A LOG!
-Other problems do not need logs.
+Other problems do not need logs. @Claycorp
 ##### What is the problem?

 ##### Client, Server or Both?